French court upholds corruption sentence for Papa Massata Diack

-PARIS, March 9 (Reuters) - Paris' appeal court on Thursday upheld a corruption conviction for Papa Massata Diack, son of Lamine Diack, the late former head of world athletic's governing body.
+PARIS, March 9 (Reuters) - Paris's appeal court on Thursday upheld a corruption conviction for Papa Massata Diack, son of Lamine Diack, the late former head of world athletics' governing body.

 Papa Massata, who has denied all wrongdoing, is currently in Senegal, where he fled seven years ago when the French investigation first began.